hyperledger/fabric/docs/source/config_update.md

 #### `Channel/Orderer`

-Governs configuration parameters unique to the ordering service or the orderer system channel, requires a majority of the ordering organizations’ admins (by default there is only one ordering organization, though more can be added, for example when multiple organizations contribute nodes to the ordering service).
+Governs configuration parameters unique to the ordering service and requires a majority of the ordering organizations’ admins (by default there is only one ordering organization, though more can be added, for example when multiple organizations contribute nodes to the ordering service).

 * **Batch size**.
 These parameters dictate the number and size of transactions in a block.
 No block will appear larger than `absolute_max_bytes` large or with more than `max_message_count` transactions inside the block.
 If it is possible to construct a block under `preferred_max_bytes`, then a block will be cut prematurely, and transactions larger than this size will appear in their own block.